TanStack/router/docs/guide/search-params.md

 > 🧠 It's common for other tools to assume that search params are always flat and string-based which is why we've chosen to keep things URLSearchParam compliant at the first level.
 This ultimately means that even though TanStack Router is managing your nested search params as JSON, other tools will still be able to write to the URL and read first-level params normally.

-##

-## Validating and Typing Search Param JSON
+## Validating and Typing Search Params

-Despite TanStack Router being able to parse search params into reliable JSON, they ultimately still came from **a user-facing string input**.
-Similar to other free-entry serialization bounderies, this means that before you consume search params, they should be validated into a format that your application can trust and rely on.
+Despite TanStack Router being able to parse search params into reliable JSON, they ultimately still came from **a user-facing raw-text input**.
+Similar to other serialization boundaries, this means that before you consume search params, they should be validated into a format that your application can trust and rely on.

 ### Enter Validation + TypeScript!

-To solve this issue, TanStack Router provides convenient APIs for validating and typing search params.
+TanStack Router provides convenient APIs for validating and typing search params.
 This all starts with the `Route`'s `validateSearch` option:

 ```tsx
 interface ProductSearch {